Mario Eduardo Ortega

-Mario Eduardo Campos Ortega, is a Filipino politician serving as the Governor of the Province of La Union since 2025.
+Mario Eduardo Campos Ortega (born February 3, 1956) is a Filipino politician serving as the Governor of the Province of La Union since 2025.
 Prior to becoming Governor, he was Vice Governor of La Union from 2019 to 2022 under Governor Francisco Ortega III, and again from 2022 to 2025 under Governor Raphaelle Ortega-David.
 He defeated Raphaelle, his grandniece, in the 2025 Philippine gubernatorial elections.